humphd/have-fun-with-machine-learning/README.md

 |[seahorse1.jpg](data/untrained-samples/seahorse1.jpg)| 0.5% | 99.5% |  :sunglasses: |
 |[seahorse2.jpg](data/untrained-samples/seahorse2.jpg)| 0% | 1000% |  :sunglasses: |
 |[seahorse3.jpg](data/untrained-samples/seahorse3.jpg)| 0.02% | 99.98% |  :sunglasses: |

+##Conclusion

+It’s amazing how well our model works, and what’s possible by fine tuning a pretrained network.
+Obviously our dolphin vs. seahorse example is contrived, and the dataset overly limited--we really do want more and better data if we want our network to be robust.
+But since our goal was to examine the tools and workflows of neural networks, it’s turned out to be an ideal case, especially since it didn’t require expensive equipment or massive amounts of time.

+Above all I hope that this experience helps to remove the overwhelming fear of getting started.
+Deciding whether or not it’s worth investing time in learning the theories of machine learning and neural networks is easier when you’ve been able to see it work in a small way.
+Now that you’ve got a setup and a working approach, you can try doing other sorts of classifications.
+You might also look at the other types of things you can do with Caffe and DIGITS, for example, finding objects within an image, or doing segmentation.

+Have fun with machine learning!